Research Policy Analysis and Coordination

 When discussing indirect cost recovery, it is important to consider both the indirect cost rate and the base being used, and appreciate the difference between using a rate and base to calculate indirect costs versus allocating a percentage of an award toward indirect costs.

-- Navigating the Maze: Primer on F&A and Research Operating Costs - Comprehensive guide from the Council on Governmental Relations (COGR) about indirect cost recovery.
+- Navigating the Maze: Primer on F&A and Research Operating Costs (PDF) - Comprehensive guide from the Council on Governmental Relations (COGR) about indirect cost recovery.

 - All About Indirect Costs - Blog post and video by former NIH Deputy Director for Extramural Research Sally Rockey